The Science of Skin Resilience

 How barrier integrity and nervous system calm reinforce each other

 Skin resilience is not a linear outcome - it is a self-reinforcing cycle.
 Each element supports the next.
-When one is disrupted, the others are affected.
-When all are supported consistently, the cycle compounds: the skin becomes progressively more stable, more tolerant, and faster to recover from stress.
+When one is disrupted, all others are affected.
+When all are supported consistently, the skin becomes progressively more stable, tolerant, and faster to recover.

 Skin Resilience BARRIER INTEGRITY Lipids seal.
 Filtration restores.
-LOWER INFLAMMATORY LOAD FASTER RECOVERY Repair outruns damage.
+LOWER REACTIVITY BASELINE FASTER RECOVERY Repair outruns damage.
 HIGHER TOLERANCE Threshold rises steadily.
 NERVOUS SYSTEM CALM When any element is disrupted, all others are affected.

 Frequently asked questions